Recovery model: History

 In general medicine and psychiatry, recovery has long been used to refer to the end of a particular experience or episode of illness.
-The broader concept of "recovery" as a general philosophy and model was first popularized in regard to recovery from substance abuse/drug addiction, for example within twelve-step programs or the California Sober method.
+The broader concept of "recovery" as a general philosophy and model was first popularized in regard to recovery from substance abuse and drug addiction—for example, within twelve-step programs or the California Sober method.

 Mental health recovery emerged in Geel, Belgium in the 13th century.
 Saint Dymphna—the patron saint of mental illness—was martyred there by her father in the 7th century.
-The Church of Saint Dymphna (built in 1349) became a pilgrimage destination for those seeking help with their psychiatric conditions.
+The Church of Saint Dymphna, built in 1349, became a pilgrimage destination for those seeking help with their psychiatric conditions.
 By the late 1400s, so many pilgrims were coming to Geel that the townspeople began hosting them as guests in their homes.
-This tradition of community recovery continues to this day.
+This tradition of community recovery continues today.

 More widespread application of recovery models to psychiatric disorders is comparatively recent.
 The concept of recovery can be traced back as far as 1840, when John Thomas Perceval, son of Prime Minister Spencer Perceval, wrote of his personal recovery from the psychosis that he experienced from 1830 until 1832, a recovery that he obtained despite the "treatment" he received from the "lunatic" doctors who attended him.
 But by consensus the main impetus for the development came from within the consumer/survivor/ex-patient movement, a grassroots self-help and advocacy initiative, particularly within the United States during the late 1980s and early 1990s.
 The professional literature, starting with the psychiatric rehabilitation movement in particular, began to incorporate the concept from the early 1990s in the United States, followed by New Zealand and more recently across nearly all countries within the "First World".
-Similar approaches developed around the same time, without necessarily using the term recovery, in Italy, the Netherlands and the UK.
+Similar approaches developed around the same time, without necessarily using the term 'recovery', in Italy, the Netherlands and the UK.

 Developments were fueled by a number of long-term outcome studies of people with "major mental illnesses" in populations from virtually every continent, including landmark cross-national studies by the World Health Organization from the 1970s and 1990s, showing unexpectedly high rates of complete or partial recovery, with exact statistics varying by region and the criteria used.
 The cumulative impact of personal stories or testimony of recovery has also been a powerful force behind the development of recovery approaches and policies.
 A key issue became how service consumers could maintain the ownership and authenticity of recovery concepts while also supporting them in professional policy and practice.

-Increasingly, recovery became both a subject of mental health services research and a term emblematic of many of the goals of the Consumer/Survivor/Ex-Patient Movement.
+Increasingly, recovery became both a subject of mental health services research and a term emblematic of many of the goals of the consumer/survivor/ex-patient movement.
 The concept of recovery was often defined and applied differently by consumers/survivors and professionals.
 Specific policy and clinical strategies were developed to implement recovery principles although key questions remained.